-STANDARD REQUIREMENT ADDITIONAL NOTES Minimum lot size For Single-Family Detached Units 5,000 sf For Single-Family Attached units 4,500 sf No yard shall be required between units Average min.
-Lot or Parcel size for a Townhouse Project 1,500 sf Minimum lot width at front lot line 35 ft Does not apply to Townhouses or Cottage Clusters.
-Average Minimum lot width 35 ft Does not apply to Townhouses or Cottage Clusters.
-Minimum Yard Dimensions or Minimum building setbacks Except as specified in CDC 25.070(C)(1) through (4) for the Willamette Historic District.
+STANDARD REQUIREMENT ADDITIONAL NOTES Minimum lot size William for Size For Single-Family Detached Units 5,000 sf For Single-Family Attached units 4,500 sf No yard shall be required between units Average min.
+Lot or Parcel size for 1.500 of a Townhouse Project 1,500 sf a Townhouse Project Minimum front lot line 35 ft Does not apply to Townhouses or Cottage Clusters.
+Minimum lot width at front lot line Average Minimum lot width 35 ft Does not apply to Townhouses or Cottage Clusters.
+Minimum Yard Dimensions or Except as specified in CDC 25.070(C)(1) through (4) for Minimum building setbacks the Willamette Historic District.
+William building schools the Windhette Historic District.
 Front, rear, and side yard setbacks for a Cottage Cluster Project are 10 ft.
 There are no additional setbacks for individual structures on individual lots, but minimum distance between structures shall follow applicable building code requirements.
-Front Yard 20 ft Except for steeply sloped lots where the provisions of CDC 41.010 shall apply.
+Front Yard 20 ft Except for steeply sloped lots where the provisions of Front Fard 20 II CDC 41.010 shall apply. със 41.010 snan арргу.
 Interior Side Yard 5 ft Townhouse common walls that are attached may have a 0 ft side setback.
-Street Side Yard 15 ft Rear Yard 20 ft Maximum Building Height 35 ft Except for steeply sloped lots in which case the provisions of Chapter 41 CDC shall apply.
-Maximum Lot Coverage 40% Maximum lot coverage does not apply to cottage clusters.
+Street Side Yard 15 ft Rear Yard 20 ft Keai i aiu 2011 Maximum Building Height 35 ft Except for steeply sloped lots in which case the provisions of Chapter 41 CDC shall apply.
+Maximum Lot Coverage 40% Maximum lot coverage does not apply to duplexes, triplexes, quadplexes, townhomes or cottage clusters.
 However, the maximum building footprint for a Cottage Cluster is less than 900 sf per dwelling unit.
 This does not include detached garages, carports, or accessory structures.
 A developer may deduct up to 200 sf for an attached garage or carport.

-Minimum Accessway Width to a lot which does not abut a street or a flag lot 15 ft Maximum Floor Area Ratio 0.60 Maximum FAR does not apply to cottage clusters.
+Minimum Accessway Width to a lot which does not abut a street or a flag lot 15 ft Maximum Floor Area Ratio 0.45 Maximum FAR does not apply to duplexes, triplexes, quadplexes, townhomes or cottage clusters.
 Type I and II lands shall not be counted toward lot area when determining allowable floor area ratio, except that a minimum floor area ratio of 0.30 shall be allowed regardless of the classification of lands within the property.
 That 30 percent shall be based upon the entire property including Type I and II lands.
 Existing residences in excess of this standard may be replaced to their prior dimensions when damaged without the requirement that the homeowner obtain a non-conforming structures permit under Chapter 66 CDC.